 Drinks in aluminum cans can be recycled.
 Bring along a mesh bag to store your used cans so you can carry them home with you.

-Plastic-free shampoo bars, soap sheets, and other natural toiletries can help you avoid leaving waste and chemicals behind.
+Plastic-free shampoo bars, soap sheets, and other natural toiletries can help you have a zero-waste camping trip and avoid leaving waste and chemicals behind.
 You might even opt to make your own toiletry items, such as skin cream and bar soap.